geotrev/bulba/README.md

 ### DOM Events

 To add event listeners, it's like you would do in any ES6 class.
-First, bind the callback in your component's `constructor`.
+First, bind the callback in your element's `constructor`.

 ```js
 constructor() {